Inexpensive Homemade Swiffer® Cloths

 Homemade Swiffer and Water

 Use a very slightly damp dust cloth.
 Buy a bunch of cotton cloth diapers.
 Wash them once before initial use.
-Dampen ever so slightly, a little water in a plastic bag, add several diapers, let sit a while to distribute dampness.
+Dampen ever so slightly.
+I put a little water in a plastic bag, add several diapers, and let sit a while to distribute dampness.
 You can safely dust anything with these cloths.
-They aren’t wet or even very damp, just “humid”.
+They aren’t wet or even very damp, just “humid.”

-No extra agents except water is needed.
-They trap dust, hair, little particles like a dream.
-Will last for years.
-Very basic.
-Very cheap.
+No extra agents except water are needed.
+They trap dust, hair, and other little particles like a dream.
+You will have to lay out some money to buy a set of cloth diapers (they aren’t cheap), but they will last for years.

 Ian C.